-The portfolio managers may consider selling a holding if, among other things, the security reaches the portfolio managers' price target, if the company has a deterioration of fundamentals such as failing to meet key operating benchmarks, or if the portfolio managers find a better investment opportunity.
-The portfolio managers may also consider selling a Portfolio holding to meet redemptions.
+The portfolio manager may consider selling a holding if, among other things, the security reaches the portfolio manager's price target, if the company has a deterioration of fundamentals such as failing to meet key operating benchmarks, or if the portfolio manager find a better investment opportunity.
+The portfolio manager may also consider selling a Portfolio holding to meet redemptions.